Force over Distance: Chapter 15

 Loop 25, 0 minutes:

-Young opened his eyes to see Rush sitting on the edge of the bed, hunched and exhausted in the unusually dim light.
+Young woke to find Rush sitting on the edge of the bed, hunched and exhausted in the dim light.

 “We have to go,” Rush murmured, eyes half-closed.
 “Just—maybe, ah fuck it.
 Trust me on this one?”